 If you have a hydraulic clutch release mechanism, check for:

 Clutch Failure Symptom 6: Clutch Pedal is Hard to Engage

-Every clutch require some amount of input or force from the drive to fully depress and engage.
+Every clutch requires some amount of input or force from the drive to fully depress and engage.
 If you find yourself pressing excessively hard to engage the clutch, then you have a problem with the release mechanism.
 In mechanical applications , this is a sticking or binding pedal linkage, cable, cross shaft, or pivot ball.
-For hydraulic systems this will be a blockage or worn seals in your hydraulic system.
+For hydraulic systems, this will be a blockage or worn seals in your hydraulic system.
 In mechanical systems check the cable, linkage, clutch fork, pressure plate, and throw-out bearing and see if everything is properly lubricated or worn out.

 Clutch Failure Symptom 7: Transmission Makes A Grinding, Whirling or Chirping Noise in Neutral